franleplant/nosleepjavascript-blog/content/blog/page-view-counter/index.md

 ```
 The App Settings can be changed in the Azure Portal at runtime.

-Lastly, you can implement this on any page by creating a small script that calls into this function and gets the result:
+Lastly, you can implement this on any page by creating a small script that calls into this function and gets the result.
+It would look something like this if it were in Javascript:

 ```js
 const url = 'https://pageviewcounterblog.azurewebsites.net/api/GetViewCounter/';
 const data = {URL: 'this-blog-post-URL'};